Jake McCartney

-Coraline Jones (Dakota Fanning) has moved with her family from her hometown in Michigan to the pink palace in Oregon.
-Her parents have little to no time to pay attention to her because of their work and the people she meets such as a random kid named Wybie (Robert Bailey Jr) disgusts Coraline immensely.
-One day she finds a door that when opened only reveals a brick wall.
-During the night, the door reveals itself to lead to the other world where there is another mother and father who seem better and pay more attention to her.
+Summary: Coraline Jones (Dakota Fanning) has moved with her family from her hometown in Michigan to the pink palace in Oregon.
+Her parents have little to no time to pay attention to her because of their work, and the people she meets, such as a local kid named Wybie (Robert Bailey Jr), disgust Coraline immensely.
+One day, she finds a door that, when opened, only reveals a brick wall.
+During the night, the door reveals itself to lead to the other world, where another mother and father seem better and pay more attention to her.
 They even have strange buttons for eyes.
-Every night she keeps coming back to the other world only to soon discover that there may be some dark secrets that could prove that things seem too good to be true.
+Every night, she keeps coming back to the other world, only to soon discover that there may be some dark secrets that could prove that things seem too good to be true.

 (Final Grade: A)